 Visibile Acne Scars Treatment

-Once acne scars have developed on the skin, there are few different approaches that can be used to help improve and minimize their appearance.
+Once acne scars have developed on the skin, there are few different approaches that can be used to help treat acne scarring, and improve and minimize the appearance of scar tissue.
 Despite that, it is worth noting it is very important to treat and control the acne process itself to minimize any further ongoing scarring.
 Once that is done, some more minor cases of scarring will improve on their own over time.
 Here, no other active treatment is needed.
 In cases where treatment is needed, approaches to treatment break down into two primary categories

 - medical treatments